 Colorado’s Regional Transportation District (RTD) provides convenient public transit to the state, with safe, reliable service at 9.077 bus stops across eight counties in the Denver metro area.
 Because they are forms of public transportation, these vehicles are held to an incredibly high standard of safety by the state.
 Unfortunately, bus accidents may still happen, resulting in serious injury to you or your loved ones.
-If you are a victim of a Denver bus accident, contact Jordan Law to discuss your options for the proper compensation you deserve.
+If you are a victim of a Denver bus accident, contact Jordan, Herington & Rowley to discuss your options for the proper compensation you deserve.

 Seek Medical Help Immediately

 If you are in a bus accident in Denver, confirm that the accident is reported to the police – this is a key piece of evidence in determining a strong case for your bus accident claim.
 Get medical attention immediately, even if you feel fine at the moment; any symptoms of pain and injury may not physically manifest until hours or even days later.
 If you don’t report the accident and don’t seek medical attention, any issues you have later will be harder to tie to the accident.
 Have the doctor order tests to check your back, spine, and head for injuries.
 You might not have symptoms from your injuries until much later, so you want to document them now.